Stock market today: Wall Street rises with hopes US may avoid default

-NEW YORK (AP) — Wall Street is rising Wednesday with hopes the U.S. government can avoid a potentially disastrous default on its debt.
+NEW YORK (AP) — Wall Street rallied Wednesday on hopes the U.S. government can avoid a potentially disastrous default on its debt.

-The S&P 500 was 1.2% higher in late trading, with much of the gain coming after President Joe Biden said he's confident "America will not default."
-The Dow Jones Industrial Average was up 385 points, or 1.2%, at 33,397 with about 40 minutes left in trading, while the Nasdaq composite was 1.3% higher.
+The S&P 500 climbed 1.2%, with much of the gain coming after President Joe Biden said he's confident "America will not default."
+The Dow Jones Industrial Average rose 408 points, or 1.2%, while the Nasdaq composite gained 1.3%.

 Biden’s comments came after House Speaker Kevin McCarthy said late Tuesday that Democrats and Republicans could reach a deal by the end of the week, though the two sides remain far apart.
 They’re staring down a June 1 deadline, which is when the U.S. government could run out of cash unless Congress allows it to borrow more.